94aharris/BrainExt/PowerShell/PowerShell_Pester.md

           }
       }

+**If you are testing a module then use Import-Module .. -Force to make sure all dependencies are captured**

 * Use `Context` blocks to segment different tests
   * A `BeforeAll` Block can be used within a `Context`
 * Pester has it's own special foreach syntax